discretize/discretize-guides/fractals/chaos-isles/index.md

 <Grid>
 <GridItem>

 Stack <Boon name="Might"/> before the four _K1T-A golems_ and kill them to spawn the Chaos Anomaly.
 Every 25% health, she will become immune to damage and you have to kill K1T-A golems again to continue.
 With every phase there will be one less K1T-A golem but the remaining grow in strength, the final single golem at 25% health has about 1.5m health.
+Always the last Golem gets Eliminated.

 Pay attention to the <Control name="Knockback"/> zones from the small JT-12 golems and look out for _Flux Bombs_, the debuff can be hard to notice on the mosaic ground.
 </GridItem>